-Look at this step as getting your readers on the same page.
+Look at this step to get your readers on the same page.
 When you do that, they’re in a better place to understand your arguments.

 Here’s an interesting video by Erica Towe on how to write the background information in the introduction

 Coming to the final and most important part of the introduction - the thesis statement.

 The argumentative essay’s thesis statement should be a crisp and clear explanation of the main argument of your essay.

 It cannot be a general statement - it needs to be debatable such that people can agree or disagree with it.
 At the same time, it needs to be focussed on a specific topic as opposed to being vague or broad.

 Your thesis statement will give your argumentative essay structure and direction, as the rest of the paper will be devoted to presenting the stand you’re taking and justifying it.

 Remember - a thesis statement is meant to be succinct, so don’t go beyond two sentences.